Meet the Team

 Ann has worked with the Scheme for many years and has taken on just about every role there is within The GUTP - she has been a School Based Tutor, the Subject Leader for MFL, the Deputy Director and now the Director of the course.
 Alongside this role, she is an experienced MFL teacher at Guilsborough Academy.
 Ann is particularly proud that during her management, the Scheme has been able to award Masters level credits to our trainees, alongside the award of a Post Graduate Certificate of Education (PGCE) and the ability to gain Qualified-Teacher Status (QTS).
 Her role includes: developing the strategic vision of the Scheme, reporting regularly to the Governing Body, management of the rest of The GUTP Team, as well as lots of face-to-face support of the trainees.

 Lead on Primary Assessment Only at The Grand Union Training Partnership

-Janet helped to develop the Primary course - after being coaxed out of retirement!
-Janet had been a Primary Headteacher for many years and has drawn upon that wealth of experience of working with teachers, Newly Qualified Teachers (NQT) and Trainee Teachers to develop a course to suit the needs of Trainee Primary Teachers.
+Janet had been a Primary Headteacher for many years and has drawn upon that wealth of experience of working with teachers, Newly Qualified Teachers (NQT) and Trainee Teachers to support Primary Teachers in the assessment only process.
 Janet says that upon joining the scheme, she was particularly impressed with the purpose-built training centre and with our inclusive approach to applicants – all ages are welcome!
 Her role includes: co-ordinating the Primary Assessment Only Programme.

 Deputy Director of The Grand Union Training Partnership